 Bad neighborhood.
 My front yard has a 2 foot stone wall.
 The back has a 6 foot wooden fence.
 And the rest of my property boarder is marked with 1ftx8inch paving stones.
 No trespassing signs on all four sides of property (cover each gate and main entry point).
 My dogs lead will reach out into the...
 Read more »

 I'm the age of 16 she is 33, she kicked me out of the house and I have 1 pair of clothes I'm at a friends house and she was drunk.
-I'm missing school because of that and she is trying to send me to my grandma's 3 hours away when I'm trying to get a job and keep going to school, but if I go to my...
+I'm missing school because of that and she is trying to send me to my grandma's 3 hours away when I'm trying to get a job and keep going to...
 Read more »

 I was approved by the SSA to be a disabled person in 2014.
 It was for depression and arthritis.
 I recently had to go for a redetermination and then was found to be not disabled and then was told that I was found disabled due to mood disorder and anxiety disorder and then that was never the reason...
 Read more »